juicedata/juicefs/docs/en/faq.md

 ### Is there currently an SDK available for JuiceFS?

 As of the release of JuiceFS 1.0, the community has two SDKs, one is the [Java SDK](deployment/hadoop_java_sdk.md) that is highly compatible with the HDFS interface officially maintained by Juicedata, and the other is the [Python SDK](https://github.com/megvii-research/juicefs-python) maintained by community users.

-## Development Related Questions

-### `/go/pkg/tool/linux_amd64/link: running gcc failed: exit status 1` or `/go/pkg/tool/linux_amd64/compile: signal: killed`

-This error may caused by GCC version is too low, please try to upgrade your GCC to 5.4+.